 The Bragg Creek area

-Our friends at the Greater Bragg Creek Trails Association (GBCTA) solved this problem for the KC-PLUZ area around Bragg Creek by building partnerships with Environment and Parks and other land users, obtaining a land use agreement on the Public lands, and designing, developing and building a trail system in that space — because in essence, no one else could or would do it.
+Our friends at the Greater Bragg Creek Trails Association (GBCTA) solved this problem for the KC-PLUZ area around Bragg Creek by building partnerships with FPT and other land users, obtaining a land use agreement on the Public lands, and designing, developing and building a trail system in that space — because in essence, no one else could or would do it.